fiixlabs/fiix-cmms-api-java-examples/README.md

 # Fiix Cmms Client Java Examples

-## Overview:
+## Overview

-This project contains various examples of how to use the [Fiix-Cmms-Java-Client SDK](https://github.com/macmms/fiix-cmms-client-java).
+This project contains various examples of how to use the [Fiix-Cmms-Java-Client SDK](https://github.com/fiixlabs/fiix-cmms-client-java).
 It covers the basics of making CRUD and RPC requests using the SDK, as well as a more in depth overview on creating Work Orders, and associating them with Tasks and Assets.

 Documentation for the API can be found [here](https://fiixlabs.github.io/api-documentation).